Senior Resources » 5 Practical Ways to Save Money on Gas This Summer

 If you’re looking for the best bang for your buck when it comes to gas, consider using price comparison apps.
 These are apps that allow you to compare gas prices at different stations in your area, helping you to find the cheapest prices without having to drive around town.
 Here are some popular choices to get you started:

-• GasBuddy finds you the best local prices on gas.
+• GasBuddy finds you the lowest local prices on gas.

-• Waze tells you where to fill up and helps you with directions too.
+• Waze not only tells you where to fill up but also provides directions to the station.

-• Upside will give you cash back for purchases on gas and other goods!
+• Upside offers cashback rewards for purchases on gas and other goods!

 2. Drive Efficiently

 Believe it or not, the way you drive can have a considerable impact on your fuel economy.
-Avoid harsh acceleration, sudden braking, and speeding, which can waste gasoline and money.
-Instead, try to maintain a steady speed and use cruise control when possible.
-In fact, frequently using cruise control can save you 7-14% on gas!
+Avoid aggressive driving habits like harsh acceleration, sudden braking, and speeding, which can waste gasoline and money.
+Instead, aim for a smooth driving style by maintaining a steady speed and using cruise control whenever possible.
+In fact, frequently using cruise control can save you between 7% and 14% on gas!

 Advertisement.